sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 * ANT Neuro: A company created more than two decades ago.

 * EGI/Magstim (formerly Philips Neuro): Known for its water-based electrode system (as compared to gel-based), this company has changed hands several times.
-The hardware is solid and their gel caps are considered some of the best in the industry.
+The hardware is solid, and their gel caps are considered some of the best in the industry.
 Innovation at this company has slowed down in the past decade since it changed hands twice.
 However, BIOSEMI is still using the same amplifiers.
 EEG does not evolve that fast.

 These are the main companies for EEG research, and we have personally worked with all of these systems.
 Amplifying EEG data is not rocket science, and the quality of the data is more linked to the cap than the EEG amplifier, which uses decade-old technology.

 What about consumer-grade EEG systems, for example:

-* Emotiv: For example, the Epoc+ 16-channel consumer-grade EEG system that offers a more affordable and accessible option.
+* Emotiv: For example, the Epoc+ 16-channel consumer-grade EEG system offers a more affordable and accessible option.
 It is suitable for basic brain activity monitoring and is often used in gaming and entertainment applications.
 This is a water-based system.
-Although the EEG amplifier is probably OK (although there is one amplifier than scans each channel in sequence, in comparison to the research grade system above which have one amplifier per electrode), the quality of the signal coming from the spongy electrodes is low (still EEG, just bad EEG).
+Although the EEG amplifier is probably OK (although there is one amplifier that scans each channel in sequence, in comparison to the research grade system above, which has one amplifier per electrode), the quality of the signal coming from the spongy electrodes is low (still EEG, just bad EEG).
 We do not recommend this system for research.

 * Muse: Muse offers different headsets, but all of them have a low channel count (less than 5).
 Even though this is considered a dry system, the company advises wetting electrodes with water to increase signal quality.
 Like BIOSEMI, this system uses the CMS/DRL correction.